rl-king/elmspademo/README.md

 # Elm sample app [WIP]
-A simple Elm single page app with the goal of highlighting how the language helps you create fun, realiable and maintainable apps.
+A small single page app written in Elm, highlighting how the language helps you create fun, reliable and maintainable apps.

 ## Descriptive
 ```elm